sterilizer-cleaning-surgical-instruments-in-the-backround.

 Q: What is the best sterilization method for stainless steel instruments?

-A: Steam sterilization is highly effective and widely recognized for its ability to thoroughly sterilize stainless steel instruments without causing damage.
-Stainless steel’s durability and resistance to moisture makes it ideal for this method.
+A: Steam sterilization is the best method for stainless steel instruments.
+Stainless steel’s durability and resistance to moisture means autoclaves can sterilize these instruments without damaging them.
 Additionally, autoclaving is efficient, cost-effective, and has many applications beyond steel instruments, making it the preferred sterilization method for many SPDs.

 Sources: